-Bibliophiles take note: you’ll want to time your visit to Washington DC, for September, to coincide with the increasingly popular National Book Festival.
+Bibliophiles take note: you’ll want to time your visit to Washington DC to coincide with the increasingly popular National Book Festival.
 Launched in 2001 by the Library of Congress and then-First Lady Laura Bush (herself a former librarian) to celebrate reading and lifelong literacy, the day-long event attracts more than 120,000 people and features scores of authors.

 Now held at the Walter E. Washington Convention Center, the festival draws authors from all genres, who read from their work and happily sign books for legions of fans.
 Authors, illustrators and poets can be found in the Children, Teens & Children, Fiction & Mystery, History & Biography, Contemporary Life and Poetry & Prose pavilions.
 Children and families can also find reading-related activities in the Let’s Read America pavilions.

 You can buy books at a sales pavilion, or visit the Pavilion of the States to find out about libraries, awards, book festivals, and authors back home.